octopus-network/octopus-docs/src/general/v2/octopus-restaking.md

 > **Note**
 >
-> The unstaking period of NEAR is 4 [epochs](https://docs.near.org/concepts/basics/epoch) about 2 days;
->
 > Now for the validator set, the program would update it at 13:30 UTC+0 every day.
 So for example: if a validator complete the restaking at 12:30 UTC+0 on Dec 18th, it will be added into the validator set after 13:30 UTC+0 on Dec 18th, but if the validator complete the restaking at 13:35 UTC+0 on Dec 18th, it will be added into the validator set after 13:30 UTC+0 on Dec 19th.

 ### Rewards

+Rewards contain two parts:
+* NEAR, it is automatically staked;
+* Appchain rewards, it needs to be manually claimed.

 #### Reward Distribution

-Rewards are distributed based on the restaked NEAR amount of the Appchain node, which means that the higher amount, the higher reward the validator node will receive when they’re 100% available when forming the consensus.
+Appchain rewards are distributed based on the restaked NEAR amount of the Appchain node, which means that the higher amount, the higher reward the validator node will receive when they’re 100% available when forming the consensus.
 Also, **70%** of Appchain rewards will be used as restaking rewards, and **30%** will be used to repurchase OCT.
 For the restaking rewards of the validator node, the validator gets **20%** as a commission fee, and then the remaining restaking rewards are distributed between the validator and the delegators in proportion to the restaking amount.

 We assume that: a validator node, the validator A restaked amount is 10,000 NEAR, the delegator B, and C respectively delegate 3,000 NEAR, and 5,000 NEAR.
 For example, the Otto Appchain rewards is 5,479 OCT every day, the total restaked amount of Otto Appchain is 150,000 NEAR, then the reward distribution is shown in the following table: